cablehead/vanilla/xx/notes.md

     - client socket:
         - what happens if socket dies?
-            - current request is stuffed
+            - current request is broken
-            - outstanding responses are stuffed
+            - outstanding responses are broken
             - how to signal, and recover?

         - stop, only really makes sense to socket